Symmetry enhancement in RCFT: Introduction

 To motivate our proposal, let us briefly look at two examples, one trivial and one non-trivial.
 We begin from the trivial one.
 Let us take the tricritical Ising model as a UV theory.
 The theory has six TDLs, among which only three TDLs survive a relevant deformation with $\phi_{1,3}$.
 (The details are explained in the next section.)
 It turns out that the surviving TDLs, which a priori form just a braided fusion category (BFC), actually form a rank\footnote{The `size' of fusion categories are called rank.
 More precisely, it counts the number of isomorphism classes of simple objects.} three MTC.
 Since the putative rank three MTC can have central charge smaller than that in UV, our proposal does not require symmetry enhancement, consistent with known massless RG flow to the critical Ising model.
 Next, let us look at an example with symmetry enhancement.
 We take tetracritical Ising model as a UV theory.
 The theory has 10 TDLs, among which only four survive the $\phi_{1,3}$-relevant deformation.
 One finds the rank four BFC is $\textit{not}$ an MTC.
 One way out is to add extra TDLs to make it modular.
 Can an additional TDL make it modular?
 No. There is no rank five MTC containing the surviving BFC.
 So at least two additional TDLs should emerge to satisfy our requirements.
 In fact, there is only one rank six MTC containing the rank four BFC.
 Furthermore, the candidate can have central charge smaller than that in UV.
-A natural minimal scenario with just two emergent TDLs is consistent with known RG flow to the tricritical Ising model.
+A natural minimal scenario\footnote{This raises a new notion of ``naturality"; it is unnatural that symmetries enhance without any reason.
+For example, it is unlikely that a symmetry with, say, rank three enhances to rank 100 without underlying mechanism.
+Our proposal makes symmetry enhancements we study natural.} with just two emergent TDLs is consistent with known RG flow to the tricritical Ising model.
 These observations strongly suggest symmetry enhancements happen when surviving BFC is non-modular or surviving MTC cannot have central charge smaller than that in UV.
 (We will see the second requirement in action later.)
 In the next section (and in some appendices), we study these examples in more detail.
 We also generalize the consideration to all minimal models $M(m+1,m)$ with $m\ge3$.

 Our notations in minimal models are summarized in Appendix \ref{notation}.
 Tools and some facts about BFCs we employ are summarized in Appendix \ref{MTC}.
 The case of massive RG flow is considered in Appendix \ref{massive}.